nbrugger-tgm/jitsu/JSON Example.md

 Now we need to find the information how the model works.
  I will not explain this detailed as this are very trivial steps.
 Simply create Classes that represent all the elements which may ocour in a JSON.
- This is the Structure i will use
+ This is the Structure i will use:
  - Json (Top level container)
  -  String (sub of Value)
  - Number (sub of Value)